Topic: Optic Neuritis: Early Diagnosis and Treatment

 In almost 90% of patients with MS, the initial presentation is demyelinating lesions consistent with CIS, said Dr. Herndon.
 “MRI is widely used to help diagnose and monitor the evolution of CIS into MS. Follow-up MRI studies in CIS have revealed that, in many patients, new demyelinating lesions appear over time, yet are clinically silent.”

-Long-term follow-up studies show that up to 80% of patients with CIS and a positive MRI, go on to develop MS. In recent years, IFN beta has been established as the gold standard for the treatment of MS, slowing disability progression, reducing clinical relapses and reducing development of brain lesions.
+Long-term follow-up studies show that up to 80% of patients with CIS go on to develop MS. In recent years, IFN beta has been established as the gold standard for the treatment of MS, slowing disability progression, reducing clinical relapses and reducing development of brain lesions.

-In all three phase III trials of interferons in MS, patients in whom treatment was delayed never caught up with their peers who were treated early, noted Dr. Herndon.
+In all three trials, patients in whom treatment was delayed never caught up with their peers who were treated early, noted Dr. Herndon.
 “In terms of disability, the placebo group has failed to catch up to the treated group in all three trials, whether at two years or five years.”
 Further, the death rate at 16 years was notably higher in the placebo group than in the treated group in the phase III interferon (IFN) beta-1b pivotal trial group, said Dr. Herndon.

 Since many patients with optic neuritis will not yet meet formal diagnostic criteria, it’s key that you “keep an open mind regarding the diagnosis in the early stages,” said Dr. Herndon, who is also Director of the MS center at the Jackson Veterans Administration Medical Center.
 Predictors of early progression to clinically definite multiple sclerosis include: the number and volume of T2 lesions, the presence of GAD+ lesions; and a new lesion on three-month MRI “would meet the criteria for MS at this point,” noted Dr. Herndon.